blockchainkatas/merkle-tree/README.md

 # Requirements

+* A document will be represented as an string.
+* We want to split the document in chunks of N characters and send each chunk separately.
+* We are going to use a Merkle root for document integrity validation.

 ## Iteration 1:

-* We need to send a document to a recipient.
+* We need generate the Merkle root of a document.
-* A document can be a string of any length.
-* We want to split the document in chunks of N characters and send each chunk separately.
-* Given the array of chunks (array of strings) we want to calculate the the merkle root.

 ## Iteration 2: